Integrated IR and Independent IR Residencies

 The independent IR residency is two years in length (total of seven years of postgraduate training).
 This training format is only available to graduates of a diagnostic radiology residency.
 For more information, please visit the independent IR residency webpage.

 Early Specialization in Interventional Radiology (ESIR)

-Some diagnostic radiology residencies have an approved ESIR designation.
+Many diagnostic radiology residencies have an approved ESIR designation.
 Diagnostic radiology residents who complete ESIR training may be able to finish an independent IR residency program in only one year.
 For more information, please visit the ESIR webpage.